aws-samples/eks-security-compromised-cluster-remediation/Implement_Countermeasures/security-profiles-operator/README.md

 ### Examples - Block all
 In this example, we will apply a seccomp profile that blocks all syscalls.
 This will prevent the NGINX container from starting.

+:point_right: The following three commands need to be executed from the following folder: *eks-security-compromised-cluster-remediation/Implement_Countermeasures/security-profiles-operator*

 ```bash
 kubectl apply -f profiles/ns.yaml